-The Deep Ocean Training (DOT) initiative follows the concept of the earlier UNESCO’s IOC Training Through Research (TTR) programme, by providing shipboard opportunities and experience to scientists from those nations that lack access to the large infrastructure often required for deep-sea research.
+The Deep Ocean Training (DOT) initiative follows the concept of UNESCO’s IOC Training Through Research (TTR) programme, by providing shipboard opportunities and experience to scientists from those nations that lack access to the large infrastructure often required for deep-sea research.
 Members of the Challenger 150 programme are asked to identify potential opportunities and spare berths on their up-coming research cruises that can be made available for this purpose, and where possible to provide funding to support the inclusion of researchers.
 While initially this will be opportunistic, the aim of the programme is to build these opportunities into future cruise funding proposals and to better match opportunity to capacity building needs.
 In addition, the programme has partnered with REV Ocean to provide a series of dedicated DOT research cruises (see below).
 If you would like to contribute to the DOT initiative please get in touch.

 REV Ocean have partnered with the programme and will support Challenger 150 through contributing to the Deep Ocean Training (DOT) initiative, offering 18 days ship time per year for capacity building in deep-sea science.
 Find out more.